 - Participate in student teaching off campus field-based experiences in various child care environments including: Head Start Programs, Universal Pre-K and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery and Pre-School settings.

-- Prepare for rewarding careers in Early Care & Education or for transfer to 4-year Teacher Ed. or Child Development Degree Programs.
+- Prepare for rewarding careers in Early Care & Education

 - Pre-school & Child Care Center Lead Teacher, Assistant Teacher